stevelyall/project-ernie-app/README.md

  * ngCordova - extensions for AngularJS for Cordova. http://ngcordova.com/

  * Ionic Keyboard Plugin - allows for easier control of device keyboard. https://github.com/driftyco/ionic-plugin-keyboard
- * Apache Cordova Local Notifications - to display notifications on Android and iOS devices. https://github.com/katzer/cordova-plugin-local-notifications
  * Apache Cordova Device Plugin - used to access UUID for the device, which is used as a substitute for a researcher-provided participant id. https://github.com/apache/cordova-plugin-device
  * Email Composer with Attachments Plugin - used to compose a blank email message for beta testers to send feedback. https://github.com/jcjee/email-composer
+ * Apache Cordova Local Notifications - for displaying local notifications on iOS and Android devices. https://github.com/katzer/cordova-plugin-local-notifications

 ## Setting up environment to develop ERA